bfetler/cms_medicare/README.md

 + payment per service = total Medicare payment amount / total number of services
 + payment per person = total Medicare payment amount / total number of beneficiaries

 Grouping the payments by the 91 provider types in the data, we find a lot of variation for each provider type.
-Some have well-defined costs with little variation, while others have widely varying distributions.
 Histograms for all provider types are given in __cms_hist_plots/__.
-Below is a histogram of some specialties.
+A histogram of some specialties is shown below.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_hist_plots/hist_pay_per_person_group7.png" alt="example histogram per person" />

-A good proportion of the cost data follows a normal distribution on a log scale, although there is a lot of variation.
+A good number of provider types have well-defined costs that follow a normal distribution on a log scale, while others have a lot of variation.
 Some categories have very few providers, for whom it is difficult to do statistics.
 The variation in costs may be due to the type of facility (e.g. major hospital or not) or location (e.g. urban or rural area), and requires further investigation.

 We find some trends by provider type.

 #### Payment Per Service
-Of the top twenty provider types by median payment per service, eleven are for Surgery, with the most expensive being Ambulatory Surgery, and three are for Oncology or Radiation.
-They are given in the table below.
+Of the top dozen provider types by median payment per service, nine are for Surgery, with the most expensive being Ambulatory Surgery, and three are for Radiation or Oncology.
+A sorted, ranked summary is given in the table and figure below.

 <table>
 <th>Provider Type</th><th>Payment Per Service (USD)</th>